ljufa/rsplayer/docs/architecture.md

 - **Multiroom sink thread** (grouped follower) — same priority rule as playback.

+### Desktop and Android wrapper

+`crates/desktop` is a Tauri 2 shell around the same backend, built as a library (`rsplayer_desktop_lib::run`) with a thin `main.rs` for desktop and the Tauri mobile entry point for Android:

+- It moves the cwd to a per-user data dir (`dirs::config_dir()/rsplayer` on desktop, `RSPLAYER_DATA_DIR` handed over by the Kotlin `Application` on Android), picks a free port, exports `PORT`/`RSPLAYER_DESKTOP`, and runs `rsplayer::run_backend` as a tokio task while the webview shows `loading.html` until the port opens, then loads `http://localhost:<port>`.
+- `run_backend` is idempotent about process-global setup (crypto provider, logger) because "Restart RSPlayer" relaunches the executable on desktop but restarts the backend **in-process** on Android.
+- Android: `android::early_init` installs a logcat logger and registers the activity with `ndk-context` (cpal's AAudio host and iroh's interface discovery need it).
+Media keys come from souvlaki on desktop; on Android the Kotlin `PlaybackService` (media3 `MediaSessionService`, foreground while playing) mirrors the backend over its WebSocket — the same JSON `UserCommand`/`StateChangeEvent` frames the web UI uses — and handles audio focus and the Wi-Fi multicast lock.
+- Android has no ALSA: the server is built with `--no-default-features`, the platform profile is `TargetOs::Android` (cpal "System Default" device, software volume, shared Music folder pre-seeded as the library) and the output stream uses cpal's default buffer size.

 ## Command / Event Model

 The system is a unidirectional loop: **commands in → state changes out**.